 Finally, the semantics of Zope can interfere with the experience.
 The same file on your hard drive, when copied into your local copy of Zope, will have different results.
 In the case of the CMF, Zope will actually alter what you saved (to add metadata).

 These caveats aside, you may use traditional file manipulation tools to manage most kinds of Zope objects.

 Most Zope “file-like” objects like DTML Methods, DTML Documents, Zope Page Templates, Script (Python) objects and others can be edited with WebDAV.
 Many HTML and text editors support this protocol for editing documents on remote servers.
 This protocol has advantages and disadvantages:

 WebDAV is a new Internet protocol based on the Web’s underlying protocol, HTTP.
 DAV stands for Distributed Authoring and Versioning.

 WebDAV is an extension to the HTTP protocol that provides features that allow users to concurrently author and edit content on websites.
 WebDAV offers features like locking, revision control, and the tagging of objects with properties.
 Because WebDAV’s goals of through the web editing match some of the goals of Zope, Zope has supported the WebDAV protocol for a fairly long time.

-WebDAV is a newer Internet protocol compared to HTTP or FTP, so there are fewer clients that support it.
+WebDAV is a newer Internet protocol compared to HTTP, so there are fewer clients that support it.
 There is, however, growing momentum behind the WebDAV movement and more clients are being developed rapidly.